 Or, you could buy my simple contract template here: http://bit.ly/1zOwhZN

 For the larger deals, such as big licensing deals where there are royalties involved, I recommend finding an attorney that specializes in that area.
 You never want to use a general attorney for licensing deals – they won’t know all the issues.
 There are many attorneys that specialize in artist’s issues that you can find online.

 The good news is that dealing with contracts gets easier and easier.
 Once you have your templates, you can re-use them over and over again, making minor adjustments to fit each deal.

 Cover your butt and use contracts!
 I wish you great success –

 PS: Feel free to ask me anything on this topic.
+If you are having a difficult time knowing how to handle a contract or deal, please set up a consulting call with me.
+I can help!
 I have dealt with more contracts in my life than most people do!
-I’ll do my best to answer all your questions.
+Visit my consulting page here.

 Would you like your own licensing agreement template that you can use again and again?
-My new LICENSING AGREEMENT/CONTRACT TEMPLATE PACKAGE is now available.
+My LICENSING AGREEMENT/CONTRACT TEMPLATE PACKAGE is now available.
 This package makes it easy for you!
 Complete with a template that you can change as needed, and instructions, this is the perfect short, simple agreement for artists not yet ready to hire an attorney.
-More details here: http://store.drewbrophy.com/
+More details here: Licensing Agreement/Contract Template Package